All Episodes

 I mean, he lost his ass in the early 90s.

-Oh, he was he was in the whole uh personally like a billion dollars, and 70 banks in the area bailed him out, said Trump's better alive to us than dead.
+And 70 banks in the area bailed him out, said Trump's better alive to us than dead.

-It's called I'm smart, Chase.
+It's called I'm Smart, Chase.

-It's called being smart, okay.
+It's called being smart.

-I mean, yeah, he got lucky he got bailed out, but not everybody could just pull that off.
+I mean, yeah, he got lucky, he got bailed out, but not everybody could just pull that off.

 InfoWars.com.